WestDRI/wgpages/content/programmableFilter.md

   - specify `x/y/z` columns
   - colour with `scalar`

-Now let's replace this with reading the CSV file directly to the Cartesian mesh.
+Now let's replace this with reading the CSV file directly to the Cartesian mesh, without using the File | Open dialogue.
 Reset your ParaView and then:

 1. Apply **Programmable Source**, set Output Data Set Type = vtkImageData
 1. Into Script paste this code: